perangkolom/de.htwg.se.newPerangKolom/README.md

 ## What was the reason for this project?

-The Game-project was built in the course of Software Egineering at the HTWG University of Konstanz in Germany
+The Game-project was built in the course of Software Egineering at the HTWG University of Applied Science in Konstanz in Germany

 ## How the game works?